tdkms/ApplicationController/README.md

 # ApplicationController
-This module is designed to forcefully shut down applications when necessary.
+This repo is designed to forcefully shut down applications when necessary.

 I use this as a safety handler for some of my apps, where clients need to review the functionality before making a payment.
 When shut_down is set to true in the JSON configuration file, the entire server/application is terminated immediately.